 It was the local OMers who took the time to meet with head teachers at schools, translating there and in mosques, or on the side of the road, and praying with the staff of a small hospital along the route.

 During a debriefing session after the tour, the leadership team affirmed their desire to continue the tour next year, but Riaan says the prayer focus will change the look of Ride 2 Transform.
-Previously, participants were required to raise a certain amount of financial support for OM Malawi’s ministry to the Yao, in addition to the costs of the tour itself.
+Previously, participants were required to raise a certain amount of financial support for OM Malawi’s ministry, in addition to the costs of the tour itself.
 In the future, Riaan says, the leaders will focus less on the support and more on establishing prayer.

 “It will be more of a prayer cycle than a ministry cycle.”